NickOcaz/Vault-of-the-Surreal/README.md

 | Safari         |   Iphone 13      | No issues | Pass       |
 | Safari         |   Ipad 6         | No issues | Pass       |

+### Manual Testing

+Manual testing involves manually checking the functionality, usability, responsiveness, and data management of the web application to ensure it meets the specified criteria.
+The following steps outline the manual testing process:

+1. **Functionality Testing**:
+   - Verify that all user registration, login, and logout functionalities work as expected.
+   - Check that CRUD operations (Create, Read, Update, Delete) are functioning correctly.
+   - Ensure that form validations and error messages are displayed appropriately.

+2. **Usability Testing**:
+   - Assess the user interface for ease of use and intuitive navigation.
+   - Verify that form fields are clearly labeled and provide helpful error messages.
+   - Ensure that the application provides a consistent user experience across different browsers and devices.

+3. **Responsiveness Testing**:
+   - Check that the application layout adjusts correctly on various screen sizes (e.g., desktop, tablet, mobile).
+   - Verify that all interactive elements (e.g., buttons, links) are easily accessible and usable on different devices.

+4. **Data Management Testing**:
+   - Ensure that data is correctly saved, retrieved, and displayed in the application.
+   - Verify that data integrity is maintained during CRUD operations.
+   - Check that sensitive data (e.g., passwords) is securely handled and stored.

+### Example Manual Test Case

+**Test Case: Movie Rating**

+- **Objective**: Verify that a user can successfully rate a movie.
+- **Steps**:
+   1. Log in to the application.
+   2. Navigate to a movie's detail page.
+   3. Select a rating from 1 to 10.
+   4. Submit the rating.
+- **Expected Result**: The rating is saved, and the average rating for the movie is updated.
+The user receives a confirmation message.
+PASS

+**Test Case: Submit Movie Review**

+- **Objective**: Verify that a user can successfully submit a review for a movie.
+- **Steps**:
+   1. Log in to the application.
+   2. Navigate to a movie's detail page.
+   3. Enter a review in the review text area.
+   4. Submit the review.
+- **Expected Result**: The review is saved and displayed on the movie's detail page.
+The user receives a confirmation message.
+PASS

+**Test Case: View Average Rating**

+- **Objective**: Verify that the average rating for a movie is correctly calculated and displayed.
+- **Steps**:
+   1. Navigate to a movie's detail page.
+   2. Check the displayed average rating.
+- **Expected Result**: The average rating is correctly calculated based on all user ratings and displayed on the movie's detail page.
+PASS

+**Test Case: User Registration**

+- **Objective**: Verify that a new user can successfully register an account.
+- **Steps**:
+  1. Navigate to the registration page.
+  2. Enter a valid username, email, and password.
+  3. Submit the registration form.
+- **Expected Result**: The user is redirected to the home page, and a confirmation message is displayed.
+The new user account is created in the database.
+PASS

+**Test Case: User Login**

+- **Objective**: Verify that an existing user can successfully log in.
+- **Steps**:
+  1. Navigate to the login page.
+  2. Enter a valid username and password.
+  3. Submit the login form.
+- **Expected Result**: The user is redirected to the home page, and a welcome message is displayed.
+The user is authenticated and logged in.
+PASS

+**Test Case: User Logout**

+- **Objective**: Verify that a logged-in user can successfully log out.
+- **Steps**:
+  1. Log in to the application.
+  2. Click the logout button.
+- **Expected Result**: The user is redirected to the login page, and a confirmation message is displayed.
+The user is logged out and the session is terminated.

+PASS

 ### Summary

 The application was tested on multiple browsers and operating systems to ensure compatibility and a seamless user experience.
 All tests passed successfully, indicating that the website functions correctly across different platforms.